Internal Communications Resources + Freelance Writer Resources

 This page contains affiliate and referral links!
 If you click on or choose to purchase through one or more of the links below, I may receive a small commission or referral bonus.
 I'll also do a happy dance and toast in your honor.
 I only share products, resources, and tools I proudly stand behind and believe in.
 I have marked affiliate and referral links with a double asterisk like this: Title**

-Kevin Blasko's Strictly Internal is the hottest newsletter roundup of new internal communications jobs, events, insights, and industry data and reports.
-Check out Kevin's new Remote Internal Communications Jobs page if you are seeking your next remote role.
+Strictly Internal (now run by Kristian Gowa) is the hottest newsletter roundup of new internal communications jobs, events, insights, and industry data and reports.
+Check out the Remote Internal Communications Jobs page if you are seeking your next remote role.
 Even if you aren't currently job hunting, it's an excellent resource for staying informed in internal and change communications.

-Shaun Randol publishes Mixternal Comms Playbook as the go-to source and authority on mixternal communications.
-Read internal memos, learn about artificial intelligence and communications, and explore best practices for corporate communication.
-As of late 2025, Shaun adjusted his publishing schedule to a more spontaneous cadence and will write to reflect on where the communications profession is headed.
+As of late 2025, Shaun Randol of Mixternal Comms Playbook adjusted his publishing schedule to a more spontaneous cadence and will reflect on the communications profession when he chooses.
+I highly recommend browsing through Shaun's archives.
 Everything new he writes is now FREE for everyone.

 And here are a few of my favorite reads: